The characters of Princess Principal. Be wary of unmarked spoilers. The nature of Princess Principal makes them difficult to avoid.

-- Becoming the Mask: She never really sees herself as the real Ange, but she does develop love for Albion and a genuine desire to reform it, so she wants to become Queen in order to achieve her goals.
+- Becoming the Mask: She never really sees herself as the real Charlotte, but she does develop love for Albion and a genuine desire to reform it, so she wants to become Queen in order to achieve her goals.

 - Defector from Decadence: The Princess didn't publicly ditch her kingdom for the assistance of the Commonwealth, but she is allied with them to help her plans as The Usurper.